Applying to University

 Students are asked to begin writing the first draft of their personal statements as early as possible; before or during the summer before starting Year 13.

 Make sure you give yourself plenty of time to write your personal statement; it's a formal, academic piece of writing and most students find it challenging.
-Mrs Court and your form tutor will provide feedback and guidance on each draft of your personal statement, before it is approved by Mr Keegan, Head of Sixth Form.
+Mrs Court and your form tutor will provide feedback and guidance on each draft of your personal statement, before it is approved by Mrs Brennan, Head of Sixth Form.

 What do I need to include?